funktionale-programmierung/bob2015/2018/en/registration.md

 ###  Child care

-BOB offers child care for the entire day at no additional cost, if at *at least 4 children* are signed up until *February 6*.
+BOB offers child care for the entire day at no additional cost.
 Child care
 will be in the building of the conference, and provided by [Kinderbetreuung "Kunterbunt"](http://www.hochzeit-kinderbetreuung.de).